 How Long Does It Take?

-The treatment typically takes no more than 15-20 minutes, just like Botox.
+The treatment typically takes no more than 15-20 minutes.
 With natural fillers, the results are instantaneous and can last anywhere from 3 to 18 months (sometimes two years).
 Most people need to get another filler after a year.

 Synthetic fillers can last 5 years or longer, since the material does not dissipate.